day8/re-frame/docs/Coeffects.md

 `coeffects` is the current state of the world, as data, as presented to an event handler.

-Many event handlers only need applicaton state to do their job - that's as much of "the world" as they need to know about.
+Many event handlers only need application state to do their job - that's as much of "the world" as they need to know about.
 To make this common case easy to program, there's a specific registration function, called `reg-event-db`, which delivers ONLY the coeffect `db` to the event handler  (and `event` of course).